 Office Multicultural Student Affairs

-- Efforts are progressing to open our new Multicultural Center on the second floor of Hamilton-Williams Campus Center.
-Furniture is being ordered soon, and offices will be relocated in the weeks ahead.
-The center will be housed in the office suite now occupied by Residential Life, which will move to offices on the opposite side of Crider Lounge.
+- Our new Multicultural Center on the second floor of Hamilton-Williams Campus Center will be ready to open at the start of fall semester.
+While the offices have been relocated, we are in the process of ordering and installing new furniture.
+The center will be housed in the office suite formerly occupied by Residential Life, which has moved to offices on the north side of the campus center’s second floor.

 Teaching and Learning

 - We have instituted DEI training for OWU employees, which includes training to understand implicit bias, develop language tools for clearer campus communication, and understand how dominant culture norms can manifest in the workplace.
-The online training modules will be taken by all OWU employees, search committees, and students this spring.
-Many departments already have completed the training and follow-up discussions to address any questions.
-All new students and employees will complete the module series as part of their orientations to OWU.
+The online training modules were taken by all staff and search committees in spring 2021.
+All new students and employees will complete the module series as part of their OWU orientation.

-- In addition, 50 employees completed the three in-depth workshops in March, also followed by smaller group discussions led by members of the DEI Council.
+- In addition, 50 employees completed three in-depth workshops in March 2021, followed by smaller group discussions led by members of the DEI Council.
+Additional staff, including our Senior Leadership Team, completed a second iteration of this series in late April/early May 2021.
 These workshops will be completed by additional cohorts in the future, with the ultimate goal of including all employees.

 Faculty Equity Fellows

-- Ohio Wesleyan has created a faculty development teaching initiative that supports a cohort of 25 faculty, known as Equity Fellows, through a seven-month reading series and a set of curriculum workshops to retool a course to make it equitable and inclusive.
+- The Faculty Equity Fellows are just wrapping up the first cohort of a development teaching initiative that supports 25 faculty.
+Through Equity Fellows, a seven-month reading series and a set of curriculum workshops to retool a course to make it equitable and inclusive, faculty have had deep discussion and engagement on DEI issues that they will continue to explore during summer 2021.
+The next Equity Fellows cohort will launch in January 2022.

 Recruitment and Retention